benmvp/benmvp.com/content/posts/10-modern-javascript-features-awesome-react/index.md

 console.log('Name: ' + lastName + ', ' + firstName)
 ```

-**Pretty much anywhere where you used to use string concatenation, you can replace with string interpolation with string literals (the back-ticks).** And the `${}` syntax isn't _just_ variable interpolation; it's _expression_ interpolation.
+**Pretty much anywhere where you used to use string concatenation, you can replace with string interpolation using string literals (the back-ticks).** And the `${}` syntax isn't _just_ variable interpolation; it's _expression_ interpolation.
 Anything expression can go inside.

 To learn more, you can deep dive into [Template literals & tagged templates](/blog/learning-es6-template-literals-tagged-templates/).
 Oh, and template literals also support [nested string interpolation](/blog/nested-string-interpolation-in-javascript/) as well.